metomero/Modbus-fc03-Communucation/README.md

 #   Testing

-You can run the codes via the given proteus file(.).
+You can run the codes via the given proteus file (proteus_test.pdsprj).
 Use a virtual port emulator to creat virtual RS232 port and a virtual port terminal program to send a request to the microcontroller.

 * [Virtual Serial Ports]
 * [Realterm: Serial Terminal]